What Are the Pennsylvania Bankruptcy Exemptions?

 Retirement benefit plans such as a 401(k), IRA, and Roth IRA are exempt up to a deposit of $15,000 a year, but the exemption cuts off 12 months before your bankruptcy filing date.
 This means anything you deposited in the year before you filed your bankruptcy case won’t be protected by this exemption.

-Public servants that earn pensions can exempt the full value of their pensions.
+Public servants who earn pensions can exempt the full value of their pensions.
 This includes police officers, teachers, public school employees, firefighters, city employees, and county employees with pensions.

 Federal exemptions contain separate protections for ERISA-qualified retirement accounts that can be used to protect qualifying accounts even if the filer has chosen to use the Pennsylvania bankruptcy exemptions.